Computational-Medicine-Group/Automated-Indirect-RI-Analysis/README.md

 ## Contact

-If you have any questions or feedback, feel free to contact me at <tobias.blatter@extern.insel.ch>.
+If you have any questions or feedback, feel free to contact me at <tobias.blatter@insel.ch>.